bsebhat/bsebhat.github.io/content/labs/03-password-policy/05-password-policy.md

 *NOTE: This will only display when the user logs in with the console.
 Not when the user first logs in using a graphical desktop environment, like GNOME or KDE.
 But I think that's fine, because the `juiceshop` VM is configured as a server, is accessed from its direct terminal or via SSH, and doesn't use a desktop environment.*

-And I select that custom Authselect profile:
+And, because I changed the custom profile's `system-auth` file, I select it again to reload it:
 ```
 sudo authselect select custom/strong-passwords with-sudo --force
 ```